An inevitable part of being a parent is that you have to deal with all the dirty businesses.

 Ingredients: Healing Calendula Infused Oil, Therapeutic Meadowfoam oil, Natural Shea & Cocoa Butters, with a blend of beneficial Essential Oils

 There you have it.
-The list of the top 15 best cloth diaper rash creams and salves to take care of your little one’s tushie.
+The list of the top 15 best cream for cloth diaper rash and salves to take care of your little one’s tushie.

 Aint nobody likes rash.
 But with proper care, it can go away very quickly and won’t bother your baby too much.
 If you are cloth-diapering your baby, make sure your diaper bag always has a cloth diaper rash cream, so that you can take care of not only your baby’s tushie but also some cloth and your wallet.